Merchant Cash Advance Defense Attorney in Florida

 04 Resolution & Recovery

-Whether through negotiated settlement, courtroom victory, or pursuing counterclaims against predatory funders, we resolve the dispute on terms that protect your business and your personal assets.
+Whether through a negotiated settlement, a courtroom victory, or by pursuing counterclaims against predatory funders, we resolve the dispute on terms that protect your business and personal assets.

 Why Business Owners Choose Lomba, P.A. for MCA Defense